 In fact, the non-stop brutality Feiga describes shows there was really no difference between her day-to-day life living on the Eastern front during World War I or during the subsequent Russian Civil War, and even after that war ended.
 For Jews, in this area, at this time, continual threats and violence were simply the norm.

 Although it’s a very short read (about 50 pages), this book has probably come closest to explaining to me what life was actually like for persecuted Jews during this period.
 And remember, this is all in the years BEFORE the coming Nazi Holocaust.

 While I did not like Feiga, who struck me as a remarkably self-centered person, her letter was able to convey an image of this era, better than several others I’ve read.
 No wonder millions of Jews emigrated from this area between the 1880s and 1920s.
 I recommend this book particularly to those with an interest in either Jewish or European history, or in the Holocaust.
 You will likely ONLY find the book at this Web site, explained below.

 This is not a well-known book.
 It was published in connection with an independent documentary film made recently, based on the story of Feiga and the two children she sent to South Africa (these children went with 170 other orphans).
 You can find more information about the book and the film, including upcoming showings (some on local PBS stations) of the documentary HERE.
-I was able to see the film and it helped me understand, for the first time, how the pervasive anti-semitic climate in Europe helped make the coming Nazi Holocaust possible.
+I was able to see the film and it helped me understand, for the first time, how the pervasive anti-semitic climate in Europe helped pave the way for the coming Nazi Holocaust.